KathiWinter/Ditto/README.md

 * Reset the size of replaced symbols to its masters origin

 ### Roadmap (v1.0)
-* Toggle setting options: Resize and rename
+* Toggle settings options: Resize and rename
-* Instant symbol update of the replaced layer when replacing it using the symbols dropdown in the inspector
+* Instant symbol update when using the symbols dropdown in the inspector
 * More TBD